ChargerMc/build_runner_vscodeextension/README.md

 ## Features

-- Start and stop `build_runner watch` with a single button.
+- Manage build_runner sessions from the **Build Runner Explorer** view with inline icons to start, stop, or clean each workspace folder.
-- Start and stop the watcher with **Ctrl+Shift+B** (or **Cmd+Shift+B** on Mac).
+- Toggle watchers from the status bar or with **Ctrl+Shift+B**/**Cmd+Shift+B**, and automatically restart them if they exit unexpectedly.
-- Multi-workspace ready: run independent watchers per workspace folder with automatic cleanup.
+- Clean the build cache with **Ctrl+Alt+Shift+B**/**Cmd+Alt+Shift+B** or the **Dart Build Runner: Clean** command wired into the Explorer view.
-- Supports localization for English and Spanish.
+- Build just the active Dart file (including generated parts) with **Ctrl+Alt+B**/**Cmd+Alt+B** or the **Dart Build Runner: Build File** command in editor and file explorer menus.
-- Displays output and error logs in the VS Code output panel.
+- Multi-workspace aware: run and clean independent watchers per folder with automatic cleanup when folders are removed.
-- Automatically restarts the watcher if it stops unexpectedly.
+- Automatically checks for the `build_runner` dependency and guides you when it is missing, so commands only appear where they can succeed.
-- Build a single file with **Ctrl+Alt+B**/**Cmd+Alt+B** or the **Dart Build Runner: Build File** command available in editor and file explorer context menus.
+- Localized UI and notifications for English and Spanish, with detailed output streamed to the dedicated Build Runner Output channel.

 ## Requirements